Automatic Conversation Distribution

 Accepting conversations manually is not always the most efficient way to manage your contact center operations.
-It has the potential to cause a number issues, such as customers experiencing long wait times, an imbalance of workload between agents and high rates of chat abandonment.
+It has the potential to cause several issues, such as customers experiencing long wait times, an imbalance of workload between agents, and high rates of chat abandonment.

 To avoid these problems, LivePerson’s Automatic Conversation Distribution (ACD) helps brands manage agent workload more effectively by intelligently routing conversation requests and balancing the workload among the pool of available agents.
 For brands using messaging, ACD also works to distribute conversations intelligently between messaging agents.